 Sharing Inspect for Studio

-Inspect does not currently support public share links.
-To give access to Inspect mode for your Studio prototype, you must first add someone as a Team member (if on a Team plan), or add them to your organization (if on an Enterprise plan).
+To give private access to Inspect mode for your Studio prototype, you must first add someone as a Team member (if on a Team plan), or add them to your organization (if on an Enterprise plan).

 Open the prototype, and copy the url directly from your browser.
 Use this url to share with others in your organization or team.